metallb/metallb/website/content/community/_index.md

 In addition to code, there's deployment configuration and
 documentation:

-- `manifests` contains a variety of Kubernetes manifests.
-The most important one is `manifests/metallb.yaml`, which specifies how to deploy MetalLB onto a cluster.
+- `config/manifests` contains a variety of Kubernetes manifests.
+The most important one is `config/manifests/metallb-native.yaml`, which specifies how to deploy MetalLB onto a cluster.
 - `website` contains the website for MetalLB.
 The `website/content` subdirectory is where all the pages live, in Markdown format.